venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     >**Note**: It might take between 5 and 15 minutes for the policy to take effect.

-1. Navigate back to the blade of the resource group hosting the storage account used for the Cloud Shell home drive, which you identified in the previous task.
+1. Navigate back to the blade of the resource group <6+2>rg hosting the storage account, which you created in the previous task.

 1. On the resource group blade, click **+ Create** and then search for **Storage Account**, and click **+ Create**.